flowground/amazonaws-com-backup-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### PutBackupVaultAccessPolicy
-### Sets a resource-based policy that is used to manage access permissions on the target backup vault.
-Requires a backup vault name and an access policy document in JSON format.
+> Sets a resource-based policy that is used to manage access permissions on the target backup vault.
+Requires a backup vault name and an access policy document in JSON format.<br/>

 #### Input Parameters
 * `backupVaultName` - _required_